Quality Policy

 • engaging in peer review, self – assessment and development activities to benchmark the quality of provision with other providers.

-• engaging in a range of national networking events, for example, through HOLEX, the ETF, and LEAFEA, to share good practice.
+• engaging in a range of national networking events, for example, through HOLEX, and the ETF and sharing best practice through local network groups such as the Eastern Safeguarding Group.

-• focusing on the needs of learners, communities and employers, seeking and acting on their feedback
+• focusing on the needs of learners, communities, and employers, seeking and acting on their feedback

 • implementing and evaluating a rigorous self-assessment process to review the quality of the service provided and setting targets for required improvements.